The short version

 Both in a real brokerage workflow

+This is how I ran every listing when I was brokering.
 Monday morning listing brief comes in.
-You scan the address in SCAYLED, call the same-building tenants immediately, and book 2–3 meetings inside 48 hours.
+You scan the address in SCAYLED, call the same-building tenants immediately, and book 2 to 3 meetings inside 48 hours.
 Meanwhile the marketing team posts to LoopNet, CoStar, CREXi, and the brokerage's own site.
-By the time LoopNet inquiries start arriving (typically day 5–10), you already have an offer in hand from the neighbour outreach.
-That's the compound effect of running both channels.
+By the time LoopNet inquiries start arriving (typically day 5 to 10), you already have an offer in hand from the neighbour outreach.
+That is the compound effect of running both channels.
+I have seen brokers in DFW and Chicago close before the LoopNet listing even generates its first inquiry.

 Feature comparison